Good stuff

 Great, so what actually is the GV70?

-Ah yes, apologies.
+Ah yes.
 The GV70 (the V apparently stands for versatility) is Genesis’ second SUV and is designed to compete with the BMW X3, the Audi Q5, the Porsche Macan and the Mercedes GLC.
-And that’s just the Germans – this premium mid-size class also includes the Jaguar F-Pace, the Volvo XC60 and the Alfa Romeo Stelvio.
+And that’s just the Germans – this premium, mid-size class also includes the Alfa Romeo Stelvio, LR Discovery Sport and Volvo XC60.
+No more Jag F-Pace to worry about, at least.

 At its launch, you had the choice of a 2.2-litre diesel and a 2.5-litre turbocharged petrol.
-Both engines are four-cylinders, both are paired with eight-speed automatic gearboxes and both come with all-wheel drive as standard.
+Both engines were four cylinders, both were paired with eight-speed automatic gearboxes and both came with all-wheel drive as standard.

-Now, an electric version has been added to the line-up (the one in white you see pictured above).
-It’s available in one iteration only, a 483bhp dual-motor setup mated to a 77.4kWh battery.
-Genesis claims 0-62mph in just 4.2 seconds (in Boost mode anyway – more on that on the Driving tab) and a top speed of 146mph, plus up to 283 miles of range on a single charge.
+So it's the GV70 Electrified only now, fitted with an updated powertrain as part of the facelift.
+It has the same 483bhp dual motor as before, only it’s now mated to a bigger 84kWh battery.
+Genesis claims 0-62mph in just 4.4 seconds (in Boost mode anyway – more on that on the Driving tab) and a top speed of 146mph, plus a slightly increased 298 miles of WLTP range.

-It supports ultra-fast 350kW charging too, meaning 10–80 per cent is possible in 18 minutes if you can find a plug capable of those speeds, as well as V2L (vehicle to load) capability, so you can power any electrical appliances of your choosing.
+It supports ultra fast 350kW charging too, meaning 10–80 per cent is possible in 19 minutes if you can find a plug capable of those speeds, as well as V2L (vehicle to load) capability, so you can power anything from a laptop to a toaster.
+You know, if you happen to have one in the boot.

 Our choice from the range